iiasa/ibis.iSDM/README.md

 -   ✅ Plotting functions for models and effect are there
 -   🚧 Actually support multiple likelihoods depending on included biodiversity dataset
--   🚧 Add a wrapper for PPMs in Stan as new engine
+-   🚧 Add a wrapper for PPMs in Stan as new engine for max flexibility
 -   🚧 Implement options to add occupancy model for detectability, see [Altwegg and Nichols](https://onlinelibrary.wiley.com/doi/abs/10.1111/2041-210X.13090)